k2view-academy/K2View-Academy/articles/19_Broadway/24_error_handling.md

 3. [Save the flow as an Actor](22_broadway_flow_inner_flows.md#save-as-actor) named **errorHndlFlow_Actor**.

-4. Use the flow from Example 2 as the main flow modifying the Error Handler to use an **errorHndlFlow_Actor** as an Error Handler of LU Table Stage.
+4. Using the flow in Example 2 as the main flow, modify it so that it uses an **errorHndlFlow_Actor** as an Error Handler in the LU Table Stage.

    ![image](images/99_24_10.PNG)